yanske/yanske1.github.io/_posts/2017-08-19-How-I-gained-14-pounds-in-4-month.md

 ## Don't overwork yourself

 Compared to the other developers at my work place, one of the things I lacked was experience.
-Some of these guys have been coding before I was born.
+Some of these guys have been coding since I was born.
 As a result, I often felt the need to work as much as I could to make up for it, and I was exhausted.

 It wasn't until a long weekend came along and I finally got the rest I needed.
 The next workday, I found myself energized, and thinking clearer and sharper.